SHTFPreparedness may collect a share of sales or other compensation from the links on this page.

 Now, let’s look first at some things you shouldn’t do in a home invasion.
 It’s going to be easy to get scared, angry, or caught up in the moment, so review these things first.

-Things You Should Never Do in a Home Invasion
+5 Things You Should Never Do During a Home Invasion

 It’s one thing to know how to prepare for and prevent a home invasion.
 It’s another thing to know how to behave when it’s actually taking place.
 How you react could mean the difference in life and death.